Wedz0ff/wedz0ff/README.md

 ### Hey there!

-I'm Lucas, a developer from Brazil, I've been immersed on computer and programming since myy childhood, my main language is `JavaScript`, although I like `PHP` aswell.
+I'm Lucas, a developer from Brazil, I've been immersed on computer and programming since my childhood, my main language is `JavaScript`, although I like `PHP` aswell.

 ## **Languages & Tools:**